mongodb/winkerberos/README.rst

 About
 =====

-A native Kerberos SSPI client implementation.
-This module mimics the API of `pykerberos <https://pypi.python.org/pypi/pykerberos>`_ to implement Kerberos SSPI authentication on Microsoft Windows.
+A native Kerberos client implementation for Python on Windows.
+This module mimics the API of `pykerberos <https://pypi.python.org/pypi/pykerberos>`_ to implement Kerberos authentication with Microsoft's Security Support Provider Interface (SSPI).
 It supports Python 2.6, 2.7, and 3.3+.

 Installation
 ============